Understanding the Venice Water Bus System + Private Venice Water Taxis

 Murano Glass Blowing Demonstration Italy

-Buying Venice Water Taxi Tickets
+Buying Venice Water Bus Tickets

-There are generally two ways to use the Venice water taxi system – buying one-way single-trip tickets or a 24-hour or longer unlimited-use City Pass.
-Both individual tickets and day passes can be purchased from Get Your Guide here: Venice Water Taxi Tickets.
+There are generally two ways to use the Vaporetto water bus system in Venice: buying one-way single-trip tickets or a 24-hour or longer unlimited-use City Pass.
+Both individual tickets and day passes can be purchased on GetYourGuide here: Venice Water Bus Tickets.

 Powered by GetYourGuide

-Single One-Way Venice Water Taxi Tickets
+Single One-Way Venice Water Bus Tickets

-Unlimited Multi-Hour Venice Water Taxi Tickets
+Unlimited Multi-Hour Venice Water Bus Tickets

 Redeeming Get Your Guide Tickets Purchased Online

-To redeem tickets purchased on Get Your Guide, go directly to the Vaporetto taxi stop, stop at the yellow ticket machine, and click on “Collect tickets purchased online.”
-Then, scan the QR code to print your ticket and catch your taxi ride.
-Alternatively, you can enter the code from the Get Your Guide voucher (written vertically in capitals).
-The yellow ticket machines can be found at most of the Vaporetto stops.
-It is super easy!
+To redeem tickets purchased on GetYourGuide, go directly to the Vaporetto taxi stop, stop at the yellow ticket machine, and click “Collect tickets purchased online.”
+Then, scan the QR code to print your ticket and catch your first Venice water bus ride.

 Venice Water Taxi System

-Purchasing Tickets For The Venice Airport Water Taxi
+Purchasing Tickets for the Venice Airport Boats

 It is important to note that these do not include water transportation to and from the airport!

 Transport to and from Marco Polo Airport, the main airport near Venice, can be confusing, so I want to touch on that topic.
-The public Venice water taxi (Vaporetto) does not take you to or from the airport.
+The public Venice water bus (Vaporetto) does not take you to or from the airport.
 To get to or from the airport, you need to purchase an airport water taxi ticket from a separate company called Alilaguna or use a private water taxi service.

 Again, booking tickets through Get Your Guide is fast and easy and allows you to plan ahead for transport.
-When checking out online, you need to select if you need a transfer from the airport to your hotel or need a return ticket from your hotel to the airport.
+When checking out online, you need to select if you need a transfer from the airport to your hotel or a return ticket from your hotel to the airport.
 You can also purchase round-trip tickets.

 Powered by GetYourGuide